Why study nursing at UA’s Capstone College of Nursing?

 What is the Core Curriculum?

 In order to graduate from The University of Alabama all students are required to take specific courses to include freshman composition, the humanities, social sciences, and mathematics; natural science courses with laboratory work; courses that include college-level writing; and either a foreign language or computer science sequence.
 These courses are called the core curriculum.
-A copy of approved core curriculum courses can be obtained from the Office of Nursing Student Services and is available online.
+A copy of approved core curriculum courses can is available online.

 Does the nursing curriculum include the University’s core curriculum?

 The Capstone College of Nursing’s planned program of studies includes core curriculum requirements.
 Core courses are identified in the College’s program of studies.
 To see how UA’s core courses are integrated into your program of study, go to the undergraduate programs section and select the program of studies appropriate for you.